eXascaleInfolab/mobility_dashcom/README.md

         - Current implementation assumes a convex polygon, but other more sophisticated methods can be used for non-convex rooms.
 Circular rooms can be handled using the radius of a base point method.
         - File `room.txt` has to contain a list of coordinates in the format of `latitude,longitude`, one per line, at least three points.
 Points always have to be specified clockwise or counterclockwise, in other words - no lines should cross.

-- The information that can be extracted using this analysis is solid, but it is only as good as the quality of the data.
+- The quality of the information that can be extracted using this analysis depends on the quality of the data.
 There are a few technical limitations:
     - For example `2022-03-11` has a lot of anomalies.
 It's possible to detect some of them, we employ warnings about sudden positional jumps exceeding human walking speed and long periods of no updates to the position, but there is not much that can be done to correct them.
     - Sleeping devices seem to send no updates, which is not a problem for post-processing analysis, however this has to be addressed for a real-time analysis.
 Might be problematic to detect if the person is still in the room, or if a sleeping device was moved out.
     - Ultimately, an implementation of a system based on such readings has to be robust and should try to re-verify information though multiple channels (if possible) and use some time margins to make sure a reading is not a one-off.